 There is a great deal of information you should know as a budding lawyer.
-You may be well-versed in torts, laws, human rights, and trade agreements, but have you ever considered accounting?
+You may be well-versed in torts, laws, human rights, and trade agreements, but have you ever considered “Accountants for Lawyers” accounting?

-Being concerned with dry and tedious accounting may seem like the last thing on your mind as a lawyer.
+Being concerned with “Accountants for Lawyers” dry and tedious accounting may seem like the last thing on your mind as a lawyer.

-Their line of work necessitates meticulous record-keeping of all financial transactions; call it accounting if you like.
+Their line of work necessitates meticulous record-keeping of all financial transactions; call it “Accountants for Lawyers” accounting if you like.
 Financial responsibility should be a consideration for any lawyer who defends a client’s case before the courts.

-After all, lawyers are also on close watch for any anomalies in their accounts.
+After all, “Accountants for Lawyers” are also on close watch for any anomalies in their accounts.
 As part of the society who studies and uses the law to defend people or corporations, you know that clean financial accounts are important.

-Even for seasoned attorneys, law firm accounting may be a daunting prospect.
+Even for seasoned attorneys, “Accountants for Lawyers,” law firm accounting may be a daunting prospect.
 You may have spent years perfecting your abilities as an attorney, but you probably didn’t learn anything useful about accounting or bookkeeping for lawyers in law school.

 Good news: we’ve already done much of the groundwork for you.